 US Customs Law states that the Vehicle Title for used cars must be stamped by US Customs for a 72-hour clearing period (excluding the day of delivery, shipping and weekends) prior to the shipping date.
 Please note that unless you’re buying your vehicle straight from the manufacturer, it is considered ‘used’ under US Customs Law.
 US dealerships will often gift a full tank of fuel with purchases, however, be aware that the vehicle will not be allowed to leave the US with more than a quarter tank.
 As this fuel limit can vary between shipping companies, it is best to ensure that your tank is completely empty.
 No personal effects may be placed inside the vehicle when shipping.

-We highly recommend you use a broker to assist you when shipping a car to Cayman.
+We recommend you use a broker to assist you when shipping a car to Cayman.
 They will help you gather together the documents, such as the car title, letter of intent, power of attorney and bill of lading.
 All vehicles must be delivered to the Port (or consolidator’s bonded warehouse) before US Customs clearance.
 Which port you take your car to will depend on the shipping company you choose to ship with.

 Three shipping companies ship to Grand Cayman: